Trial Parameters

 cogment://discover?tag=red&zone=1

-For each type of endpoint, the context provides the path and these properties (if available):
+Where "xxx" and "yyy" are values taken from the context (typically the trial start parameters).
+For each type of endpoint, the context provides the path as described below, and these properties (if available):

-A full discovery endpoint (i.e. with a path) will provide all the necessary information to the directory and the context of the endpoint will be ignored.
-In other words, no property will be implicitly added to the query sent to the directory, the user is fully responsible to match the URL (and query) to the need.
+An explicit discovery endpoint, as opposed to a context discovery endpoint, is a URL with a path, and needs to explicitly provide all the necessary information in the URL (the context of the endpoint will be ignored).
+In other words, no context property will be implicitly added to the URL query sent to the directory, the user is fully responsible to match the URL to the need (and match the properties).

 Discovery path